 SSRIs: The First-Line OCD Medication

-Most Philadelphia psychiatrists start with SSRIs because they’re effective and well-tolerated.
+Most psychiatrists start with SSRIs because they’re effective and well-tolerated.
 These medications increase serotonin levels in your brain.
 Subsequently, this helps reduce OCD symptoms.
 Common SSRIs include:

 - Fluoxetine (Prozac)